nomagev/TwoEatMe/README.md

 # Program

-The program is hosted under the [master folder](https://github.com/nomagev/twoeat/) on this repository (check 'TwoEat.py').
+The program is hosted under the [master folder](https://github.com/nomagev/twoeat/) on this repository (check 'TwoEatMe.py').

-You can run it on your terminal (do not forget to check the "Dependencies" on the section above) or your Command Prompt by copying your file on your local drive and, on the same folder, run 'python TwoEat.py'.
+You can run it on your terminal (do not forget to check the "Dependencies" on the section above) or your Command Prompt by copying your file on your local drive and, on the same folder, run 'python TwoEatMe.py'.

-# Current Status (as of March 25th 2017)
+# Current Status (as of March 26th 2017)

 Current program is able to:
 1. **Tweepy Library Check:** Program checks whether Tweepy Library is installed on your system.
 2. **OS Check:** Program checks which OS are you using (Windows, macOS or Linux).
 3. **File containing Twitter Apps Check:**  Program checks whether 'Keys-DO-NOT-COMMIT.txt' file (containing user keys and tokens necessary to run the tool) exists.

   - If not, program will prompt you to enter your Twitter Apps Credentials and how to obtain them.
     - Program will then load them under 'Keys-DO-NOT-COMMIT.txt' file, so it won't ask you again about it.
   - If so, program will read your Twitter Apps keys

-4. **Twitter Options Menu**: the program displays a menu with some Twitter options you can trigger, including:
+4. **TwoEatMe Options Menu**: the program displays a menu with some Twitter options you can trigger, including:

   - **Your Basic Twitter Information:** Display basic details on your Twitter Account.
   - **Your Additional Twitter Information:** Display additional details on your Twitter Account you may not be aware of.
   - **Your last Tweet's Basic Information:** Display basic details on your last published Tweet.
   - **Your last Tweet's Additional Information:** Display additional details on your last published Tweet you may not be aware of.
   - **The last 10 Tweets you received:** Display the last 10 Public tweets you may have received on your Twitter Timeline.
   - **The last 10 Tweets you sent:** Display the last 10 Public tweets you may have sent on Twitter.

+  Latest functionalities added (v2.0)

+  - **Send Tweets:** You are now able to send tweets from your Twitter Account (using your own [Twitter Apps Credentials](https://apps.twitter.com).
+  - **Check Global Trends:** Display Twitter Global Trending Topics.

 5. **Program Options Menu**: the program displays a couple of internal options you can trigger, including:
   - **Clear the Screen:** The option will clear the text already displayed in the screen.
   - **Quit the Application:** The option will instruction the program to succesfully quit and go back to the command prompt on your shell.